saucelabs/sauce-docs/docs/performance/motion.md

 View an [example of jankiness](https://googlechrome.github.io/devtools-samples/jank/).

-## Implement the Jankiness Custom Command
+## Implementing the Jankiness Custom Command

 Since Jankiness occurs during interaction with a page (such as scrolling) rather than just at page load, Sauce Labs created a framework-agnostic custom command that executes a set of automation actions: